Transport Group Imports Reduced By 53.57 Per Cent In First Quarter - UrduPoint

 45%, worth $12,588 million as compared the imports of valuing $36,805 million of the corresponding period of last year.

-During the period under review, buses, trucks & oth. and other heavy vehicles imports also came down by 40.94%, valuing $6,932 million imported as compared the imports worth $10,287 million of same period of last year.
+During the period under review, buses, trucks and other heavy vehicles imports also came down by 40.94%, valuing $6,932 million imported as compared to the imports worth $10,287 million of same period of last year.